 OnabotulinumtoxinA injection is in a class of medications called neurotoxins.
 When onabotulinumtoxinA is injected into a muscle, it blocks the nerve signals that cause uncontrollable tightening and movements of the muscle.
 When onabotulinumtoxinA is injected into a sweat gland, it decreases the activity of the gland to reduce sweating.
 When onabotulinumtoxinA is injected into the bladder, it decreases bladder contractions and blocks signals that tell the nervous system that the bladder is full.

 How should this medicine be used?

 OnabotulinumtoxinA injection comes as a powder to be mixed with a liquid and injected into a muscle, into the skin, or into the wall of the bladder by a doctor.
 Your doctor will choose the best place to inject the medication in order to treat your condition.
-If you are receiving onabotulinumtoxinA to treat frown lines, crow's feet lines, cervical dystonia, blepharospasm, strabismus, upper limb spasticity, urinary incontinence, overactive bladder, or chronic migraine, you may receive additional injections every 3 to 4 months, depending on your condition and on how long the effects of the treatment last.
-If you are receiving onabotulinumtoxinA injection to treat severe underarm sweating, you may need to receive additional injections once every 6 to 7 months or when your symptoms return.
+If you are receiving onabotulinumtoxinA to treat frown lines, forehead lines, crow's feet lines, cervical dystonia, blepharospasm, strabismus, spasticity, urinary incontinence, overactive bladder, or chronic migraine, you may receive additional injections every 3 to 4 months, depending on your condition and on how long the effects of the treatment last.
+If you are receiving onabotulinumtoxinA injection to treat severe underarm sweating or neurogenic detrusor overactivity, you may need to receive additional injections once every 6 to 7 months or as recommended by your doctor when your symptoms return.